 Aspect 3: Social concerns

 Access to state-of-the-art information technology is key to participating in the information and knowledge society.
-Our promise with the #TAKEPART brand campaign is to enable as many people as possible to participate – also and especially in times of crisis.
+We aspire to enable as many people as possible to participate – also and especially in times of crisis.
 We are delivering on that promise with an array of different activities.
 In this context, the security of our customers’ data is of prime importance.
-But the internet is also supposed to be a space in which everyone can feel safe and where we interact on the basis of democratic principles.
+But the internet is also supposed to be a space in which all people can feel safe and where we interact on the basis of democratic principles.
 That is why we are actively pushing for a positive culture of online debate, promoting the competent use of ICT, and making a stand against hate speech and for civil courage online.
 As a relevant player in society, and committed as we are to exercising social responsibility, we also provide rapid help in emergencies.
 During the reporting year, this rapid help was particularly necessary when war broke out in Ukraine.

 Network access and digital responsibility